unbounded-enterprise/asset-layer-sdk/README.md

 ### Login a User

-Logging in a user is as simple as:
+Logging in a user client-side is as simple as:

 ```js
 assetlayer.loginUser();